andrewt3000/web_development/README.md

 npm test
 ```

+#### Dom manipulation, and assertion libraries
-[Enzyme](https://enzymejs.github.io/enzyme/) is used for assert, manipulate, and traverse your React Components’ output.
+- [Enzyme](https://enzymejs.github.io/enzyme/) is used for assert, manipulate, and traverse your React Components’ output.
 It mimicks jQuery api.

-[react testing library](https://testing-library.com/docs/react-testing-library/intro) is an alternative to enzyme for dom manipulation and traversal.
+- [react testing library](https://testing-library.com/docs/react-testing-library/intro) is an alternative to enzyme for dom manipulation and traversal.
 Written by Kent C. Dodds.

 ### End to End Testing
 - [cypress](https://www.cypress.io/)